 Watch the video to learn how to start from the inside out when addressing density.

 How To Cut Balanced Blunt Bangs

-Discover how to cut blunt bangs using 3 guide pieces which help to keep the heavy straight line balanced and even side to side.
+Wondering how to cut perfect blunt bangs?
+Using 3 guide pieces helps keep that heavy straight line balanced and even from side to side.